smil22/polynomial_root_dichotomous_search/README.md

 # polynomial_root_dichotomous_search
-Find a root of a polynomial by the dichotomous algorithm.
+Find a root of a polynomial by the dichotomous algorithm. <br>
 There are a lot of methods to find a root for a polynomial.
 Here, I propose you to find it by the dichotomous algorithm.
 The polynomial evaluation is performed by the [horner method](https://en.wikipedia.org/wiki/Horner%27s_method).
 You have two files: